 Outtake

-The big take-home for me is about building trust.
-This stuff doesn’t come in a book, on training courses, or by moral obligation, or online seminars, or reaching out on LinkedIn – but with social legwork and intuitive face-to-face networking.
-Where Ireland, in my view, is uniquely fresh, is the opportunity to frame some of these tough, gritty environment and land use issues in more inclusive ways.
-Leaving it to the usual ‘stakeholders’ (that term itself is under scrutiny) or government text-book designed consultations, may not always cut it.
+Ireland, in my view, is uniquely fresh in the opportunity to frame some of these tough, gritty environment and land use issues in more inclusive ways.
+Leaving it to the usual ‘stakeholders’ (that term! itself is under scrutiny) or government text-book designed consultations, may not always cut it.

-Learning from this, I see an opportunity for Ireland to build bridges, bravely undertake a ‘truth and reconciliation’ journey, to seek to work closer together, with the ‘right people’ for the job, in compiling environmental data to bolster evidence for optimising land use by adopting pragmatic management practices on the ground.
+Learning from this, I see an opportunity for Ireland to build bridges, bravely undertake a ‘truth and reconciliation’ journey, to work closer together, with the ‘right people’ for the job, in compiling environmental data to bolster evidence for optimising land use by adopting pragmatic management practices on the ground.

 And some of those quiet, or loud, conversations in the pub might just be one way to build that trust.